Cool It urges supermarkets to cut dangerous HFC emissions:

 Improving refrigerant practices and eliminating HFCs would cut over 100 gigatons of emissions that are causing the climate crisis.

 Climate change is a global crisis that is actively harming communities and ecosystems and threatening hundreds of millions of lives.
 This devastation will only escalate unless we act.

 Improving refrigerant practices is a concrete step to cut dangerous greenhouse gases, but the US lags far behind taking action on this issue and emits the most HFCs of any country.
 The Trump Administration has scaled back rules to limit HFC emissions and it hasn’t ratified a global treaty to phase out HFCs, despite support from the refrigerants industry and bipartisan members of Congress.

 With these barriers to policy action, we need to hold companies accountable for their HFC emissions...which leads us to supermarkets.

 Supermarkets use a lot of energy, and up to 60 percent is used for cooling and heating systems.
 But the largest climate impacts come from the refrigerants themselves.

 A typical supermarket consumes 4,000 pounds of refrigerants each year with a quarter leaking out due to faulty systems.

-The Environmental Investigation Agency (EIA) reports that refrigerant leaks from US supermarkets emit 45 million metric tons of CO2 equivalent every year (the equivalent of 9.5 million cars on the road).
+Refrigerant leaks from US supermarkets emit 45 million metric tons of greenhouse gases every year (the equivalent of 9.5 million cars on the road).